Martha Bancroft Johnson

 Ranee Ramaswamy, Veena Deo, Mithu Mukherjee-Schwartz, Santwana Dasgupta: Hand that Holds the String

-TRIANGLES, Theater Mu: Ed Bok Le, Rick Shiomi, Tom Lee; drummer Ju-Won Lee (Photo: Charissa Uemura)
+TRIANGLES, Theater Mu; Ed Bok Le, Rick Shiomi, Tom Lee; drummer Ju-Won Lee (Photo: Charissa Uemura)

-STAGE DIRECTOR, TEACHING ARTIST
+STAGE DIRECTOR, TEACHING ARTIST, PROFESSOR

 • Classic plays by Aeschylus, Sophocles, Kalidasa, Shakespeare, Calderon, Corneille, Moliere, Chekhov, Ibsen, and Garcia Lorca